-Here is a guide to help you along the way in the home buying process.
+Here is a first time home buyer guide to help you along the way in the home buying process.

 When you get pre-approved, a mortgage broker or bank will check your credit, income and down payment to make sure you qualify in the price range you want to be in.